DarraghReid/eden/README.md

 * [Autoprefixer](http://autoprefixer.github.io/) was used for the same reason as babel.
 I used Autoprefixer to add vendor prefixes to make it more compatible with various browsers and devices.
 It was also unsuccessful in addressing the bug.
-As well as this, as you will see in the [testing](#Testing) section, it caused errors when put through the W3C CSS Validator.
+As well as this, as you will see in the Known Bugs section of [TESTING.md](/TESTING.md) section, it caused errors when put through the W3C CSS Validator.
 For these reasons, the prefixes were removed.

 ## Testing
-Information on testing can be found in a separate [TESTING.md]() file
+Information on testing can be found in a separate [TESTING.md](/TESTING.md) file

 ## Deployment